yunojuno/elasticsearch-django/README.rst

 * ``reference`` - a free text reference field - used for grouping searches together - could be session id.
 * ``save`` - by default the SearchQuery created will be saved, but passing in False will prevent this.

-In conclusion - running a search against an index means getting to grips with the ``elasticsearch_dsl`` library, and when playing with search in the shell there is no need to use anything else.
-However, in production, searches should always be executed using the ``SearchQuery.execute`` method.

 Converting search hits into Django objects
 ------------------------------------------